AcademySoftwareFoundation/MaterialX/README.md

 - Point CMake to the root of the MaterialX library and generate C++ projects for your platform and compiler.
 - Select the `MATERIALX_BUILD_PYTHON` option to build Python bindings.
 - Select the `MATERIALX_BUILD_VIEWER` option to build the MaterialX viewer.
+- See [OPTIONS.md](OPTIONS.md) for all CMake configuration options.

 ### Supported Platforms